AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### **`denyallow`**

-`denyallow` modifier allows to avoid creating additional rules when it is needed to disable a certain rule for a specific domain(s).
-This modifier makes it easier to implement default-deny/allow-exceptionally in static filter lists.
+`denyallow` modifier allows to avoid creating additional rules when it is needed to disable a certain rule for a specific domain(s). `denyallow` matches only target domains and not referrer domains.

 Adding this modifier to a rule is equivalent to excluding the domains by the rule's matching pattern or to adding the corresponding exclusion rules.
 To add multiple domains to one rule, use the `|`  character as a separator.